-Today, let’s talk about something that many of us would rather not talk about, and that is parasites.
-We may not like to think about parasites taking up residence in our bodies, but it’s an important topic to consider and learn about if we have “tried everything” and still haven’t reached our best state of health.
+Today, let’s talk about parasites and parasite treatments, something that many of us would rather not talk about.
+We may not like to think about parasites taking up residence in our bodies, but it’s an important topic to consider and learn about, especially if we have “tried everything” and still haven’t reached our best state of health.

-This makes perfect sense, because I went through something similar when I was sick with mercury poisoning.
-Because of my personal experience, I became an expert on heavy metals and cellular healing, something I would’ve never considered if I wasn’t sick.
+When I became sick with mercury poisoning, I became an expert on heavy metals and cellular healing, something I would’ve never considered if I wasn’t sick.

-To my chagrin, I had parasites too.
+To my chagrin, I found that I too had parasites.
 The heavy metals brought my immune system down to the point where my body was ripe for them to grow and multiply.
 I knew that I needed to find an effective parasite treatment, for both myself and my clients.

 How Parasites Thrive